Abdul-AA/Brain-Tumor-Classifier/README.md

 ## Methodology

-The project involved several steps from data collection to preprocessing, model building, and serving.

 ### 1. Data Collection

 The dataset used  is available on **Kaggle**: [Brain Tumor Classification (MRI)](https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri).
 It contains MRI scans of brain tumors, divided into **training** and **testing** sets, each with four classes: